Riimu/Kit-UrlParser/README.md

-# RFC 3986 compatible URL parsing library #
+# RFC 3986 URL parser #

-This library provides a more complete solution to URL parsing compared to PHP's built in function `parse_url()`.
-The parser implements a PCRE pattern built according to the RFC's specifications in order to accurately parse different parts of the url.
+This library provides a RFC 3986 compatible URL parser for parsing URLs into their components.
+The library uses a PCRE pattern based on the ABNF of said specification to accurately parse the URLs into the parts described in the RFC.

-Please note that library uses the term URL instead of the term URI, because the usage of this library is geared towards parsing URLs.
-The pattern itself, however simply implements the generic URI syntax and it is thus possible to parse any URIs that conform that specification.
+Compared to PHP's `parser_url()` function, this library provides a more accurate implementation and the provided `UrlInfo` class provides more information about the parsed URLs.
+While this library is intended for parsing URLs, it uses the generic URI syntax, which can be used to parse and validate any URIs.
+This library, however, is geared towards providing useful information from URLs.

 API documentation for the classes can be generated using apigen.